Ashvin-Ranjan-Blog/Ashvin-Ranjan-Blog.github.io/_posts/2022-10-29-fek-a-breakdown.md

 [^3]: "Renen" also means people.
 [^4]: The dictionary uses "ni" instead of "bo."
 [^5]: Note that these also mean "because."
+[^6]: Both "Ren" and "Renen" are contested as pronouns because they could also be translated in all examples in the dictionary as "The person."